jacebenson/cedar/docs/docs/tutorial/chapter2/routing-params.md

 :::info

-If you like what you've been seeing from the router, you can dive deeper into the [Redwood Router](../../router.md) guide.
+If you like what you've been seeing from the router, you can dive deeper into the [Cedar Router](../../router.md) guide.

 :::